micessien/nextjs-projects/README.md

-# Welcome to the NextJS Todo App!
+# Welcome to the NextJS FullStack App!

-This Branch houses all of todo app's code — Packages and all the things
+This Branch houses all of Full Stack app's code — Tailwind Prisma Postgresql(railway) Typescript

 ## Setting up your development environment